I´m Already Registered!! Maybe I just need to login???

 Show 2206: The Hoop Sisters - The Magic of Quilting in a Hoop

-Alex starts the show with a fun and tantalizing technique for inserting a pop of color and texture in a Dresden Plate using ric rac.
+Alex starts the show with a fun and tantalizing technique for inserting a pop of color and texture into a Dresden Plate block using ricrac.

-Then, it’s time for sisters, Annie and Lynda, a.k.a.
-The Hoop Sisters, to delight us with the variety of ways digitized embroidery designs and the hoop can be used to create a quilt entirely constructed on the sewing machine.
-Along with tips for avoiding common mistakes when building an embroidery design, the sisters share how to join blocks and finishing a quilt by machine.
+Annie and Lynda, a.k.a.
+The Hoop Sisters, delight us with the variety of ways digitized embroidery designs and the hoop can be used to create a quilt entirely constructed on the sewing machine.
+Along with tips for avoiding common mistakes when building an embroidery design, the sisters share how to join blocks and how to finish a quilt by machine.

 Show 2205: Diane Kirkhart - Magnificent Millefiori Quilts

 Diane Kirkhart learned how to sew from her mother at the age of five.
-It is her immense dedication when it comes to handwork, that has led to her to creating spectacular Millefiori quilts, based on the Italian Millefiori glassworks.
+It is her immense dedication to handwork that has led to her to creating spectacular Millefiori quilts.
 Many of her quilts include no less than several thousand hand-pieced English Paper Pieced units.

-Diane shares three variations on EPP (English Paper Piecing) including an invisible stitch machine method, a bulk reducing figure eight knot, and a fussy cutting tip for creating photo images in the center of a rosette design.
+Diane shares a number of tips for creating her quilts.
+Learn an invisible stitch machine method, a bulk reducing figure eight knot, and a fussy cutting tip for creating photo images in the center of a rosette design.
 This show is chock full of mesmerizing eye candy.
 You won't want to miss this!